DeeepPatel/Backend_Inventory_Management/README.md

 # Closing Remarks and Next Steps

-While it is unfortunate that I was not able to implement a proper frontend for this project, I had a lot of enjoyment creating this backend challenge and was very excited to submit an application for the position.
+While it is unfortunate that I was not able to implement a proper frontend for this project, I had a lot of fun incorporating translating class work into a proper personal project.
 My next steps are to move this entire project into a new repository where I will separate the frontend and backend to proper files and aim to implement a functioning user interface for the project to avoid the current issues with having both within a single project.
 I will consistently update the project in the future so that I can continue developing my skills within these frameworks as well as attempt to recreate similar projects using other frameworks such as Ruby on Rails.